ralovich/trt-regression/README.md

 the performance regression we have observed across TF and TF-TRT.
 It appears that running a network that processes 3D convolutions and pooling layers is executed faster through TF than through TF-TRT.
-We have observed this behavious on two GPUs: GTX 1080 8GB, and V100 16GB.
-In our measurements the TF-TRT slowdown is around ~35%.
+We have observed this behavious on three GPUs: GTX 1080 8GB, RTX 2080 Ti 12GB and V100 16GB.
+In our measurements the TF-TRT slowdown is around 27-44%.
 We have used batchsize=1 and FP32 everywhere.

 TensorFlow needs to built against TensorRT 6 and needs to contain at least [4297539768bfb6d45d3248fc6471e84e260efc6c](https://github.com/tensorflow/tensorflow/commit/4297539768bfb6d45d3248fc6471e84e260efc6c).